swiftlang/swift/docs/Resilience.rst

 * a struct type with member types that are not universally non- resilient

-* a union type with an enumerator whose type is not universally non- resilient
+* an enum type with an enumerator whose type is not universally non- resilient

 * a class extension